-Submit PNG or JPEG files with at least 300 DPI
+Submit PNG or JPEG files with at least 300 DPI and no smaller than 2,000 pixels on the smallest size to allow for retention of resolution while sizing.

-We recommend PNG if you want to have a transparent background and JPEG for everything else.
+We recommend PNG with a transparent background

 Export files as sRGB